-While it is normal to say that safety culture is something you should pay attention to, it might better to say that safety culture are things you should pay attention to.
+While it is normal to say that safety culture is something you should pay attention to, it might be better to say that safety culture are things you should pay attention to.

 Safety culture in aviation organizations is more than just one thing.
 There are multiple “types” of safety culture.

 The five faces of a safety culture you should consider are:

 - Hazard reporting culture (which is a sibling of Just Culture)

 - Safety awareness – how well can employees recognized threats and exposure in the environment?

 - Adaptability to changes – how quickly can employees respond to safety information and events?